CoSMo: a Framework to Instantiate Conditioned Process Simulation Models

 \section{Background}

 An event log $L$ consists of a set of cases $Q$ (a.k.a. process executions).
 Each case $q_i \in Q$ is composed of, essentially, a trace of events $t_i$ and a case identifier $i$.
-A trace is composed of a finite ordered sequence of $n$ events and each event $e_{i,j}$ refers to the j-th execution, for $0 \leq j \leq n$, of a system activity in the trace $t_i$ and is characterized by a set of alternative attributes.
+A trace is composed of a finite ordered sequence of $s$ events and each event $e_{i,j}$ refers to the j-th execution, for $0 \leq j \leq s$, of a system activity in the trace $t_i$ and is characterized by a set of alternative attributes.
 Thus, an arbitrary event $e$ can be represented as a tuple $e = (i, a, time, (d_1, v_1), \dots, (d_z, v_z))$, where $a \in A$ is the activity label from the set of activities present in $L$, $time$ is the timestamp denoting when the activity was executed, and $(d_1, v_1), \dots, (d_z, v_z)$ are the event or case attributes and their values, with $z \geq 0$.

 A process model $N$ is an abstract representation capturing the sequence and interrelation of activities in historical process executions, as recorded in an event log.
-It delineates the steps, decision points, and possible paths within a process, aiming to clearly and comprehensively visualize the process flow for analysis, optimization, or comprehension.
-Process models can be categorized as either imperative or declarative.
-Imperative models, such as BPMN (Business Process Model and Notation) models~\cite{RosingWCM15bpmn}, define the specific sequential relationships of activities.
-In contrast, declarative models, like the DECLARE model~\cite{PesicSA07declare}, specify rules and constraints governing the activities without prescribing an exact sequence.

-Process simulation models are defined as a set of techniques that aim at predicting possible behaviors of a process~\cite{Aalst15}.
+Process models can be classified as either imperative, like BPMN~\cite{RosingWCM15bpmn}, which define specific relationships of activities, or declarative, like the DECLARE model~\cite{PesicSA07declare}, which set rules and constraints without specifying exact sequences.
+On the other hand, process simulation models are defined as a set of techniques that aim at stochastically predicting possible behaviors of a process~\cite{Aalst15}.
 It might be usually defined as a tuple $M=(N, P)$, where $N$ is a discovered process model (e.g., a BPMN model) and $P$ is a set of parameters needed to define the simulation specifications for the different process perspectives, such as the control-flow, the resource, and time perspectives.
 These parameters can be manually defined based on expert knowledge~\cite{RozinatMSA09} or automatically extracted from the event log~\cite{CamargoDR19b}.